EBI MRC Confidence in Concept (CiC)

 With support from the MRC, the University has funding available to support health related translational projects which are at the stage of proof of concept (Confidence in Concept Awards).

 Description of the scheme

-- Confidence in Concept awards will fund larger proof of concept studies which provide robust evidence to funders of the feasibility of a proposed solution to a health, clinical or product development need.
+- CiC awards will fund proof of concept studies which provide robust evidence of the feasibility of a proposed solution to a health, clinical or product development need.